asim-ali-peerzada/asim-ali-peerzada/README.md

 # 💫 About Me:
-I'm currently working on<br> Laravel Developer at Surfiq Technologies, Lahore, Pakistan<br> Building solutions using Laravel and various web technologies.
+I'm currently working on Laravel Developer at Surfiq Technologies, Lahore, Pakistan<br> Building solutions using Laravel and various web technologies.

 ## 🌐 Socials: